gmac/constellation-js/README.md

 ## Const.Grid

-Constellation Grid is a discrete component which must be instanced to use its API.
-After constructing a grid instance, all subsequent grid operations will be performed on the grid instance where they're invoked.
+Constellation Grid is a discrete component which must be instanced.

-**Grid** `var grid = new Const.Grid( nodes?, polygons? );`
+**Const.Grid** `var grid = new Const.Grid( nodes?, polygons? );`
 Constructor for a new Constellation grid.
-All grid operations are run through an instance.
+All grid operations must be invoked on an instance.

 **Grid.Node** `use... grid.addNode();`
 Constellation grid Node object; use a Const.Grid to create and manage node instances.
 Grid nodes have the following properties: